|A Day At The Zoo|

-We all looked forward to that part of the evening when Miss MacPherson asked each of us in turn to read aloud, in particular when it was Seamus's turn.
-There is no way that I can convey in print what Seamus did to the French language.
+We all looked forward to that part of the evening when Miss MacPherson asked each of us in turn to read aloud, in particular when it was Seamus’s turn.
+There is no way that I can convey in print the mayhem Seamus commited on the French language.
 We buried our noses in our text books.
 What we saw there and what we heard from Seamus bore only the most tenuous relationship.
-We couldn't in all decency laugh out loud; on the other hand we strained in sympathy as he stumbled along, pausing to stare at each word before he softly mangled it.
+We couldn’t in all decency laugh out loud; on the other hand we strained in sympathy as he stumbled along, pausing to stare at each word before he softly mangled it.

-Miss MacPherson recognized the impossibility of her task; nevertheless she made token efforts to correct the accent.
+Miss MacPherson must have recognized the difficulty of her task; nevertheless she made token efforts to correct the accent.
 She would gently interrupt a particularly atrocious convolution and carefully pronounce the word or phrase as an example to us all.

 One evening I mentioned to Seamus that I had a motorcycle.
 He asked if I ever went to Southport, a seaside town some miles north of Liverpool, as he had business there and was planning to take the bus.
 I wound up offering to give him a ride; so the following Saturday morning he came round to my house.

 It was a fine day as we went up the coast.
-Our destination was a privately owned zoo near the seafront.
+Our destination was a privately-owned zoo near the seafront.
 On arrival we paid to get in and spent a little time walking about looking at the animals.
 Seamus asked to see the owner and that gentleman came to greet us.
-Seamus presented a business card (which he carefully retrieved).
+Seamus presented a dog-eared business card (which he was careful to retrieve).
 Then, realizing I had not seen it, passed it to me.
-With great surprise I read "Irish News Agency."
+With great surprise I read “Irish News Agency.”
 I learned later that Seamus looked for news items in the Liverpool papers.
 He would go to interview people he thought might be of interest to the newspapers back home.
-He was sometimes paid for such items, which they printed under some credit line like "From our own correspondent in England."
+He was sometimes paid for such items, which they printed under some credit line like “From our own correspondent in England.”